Devotional for Tuesday May 3rd

 Good Morning Everyone,

-Our thought for today: “We are to persevere in our work.”
+Our thought for today: “We must learn to control our anger”

 God Bless,